AbhiAadi/Design-of-a-fully-renewable-energy-based-room-cooling-unit-using-AI-for-Ropar-town/README.md

 - Evaluated the model using metrics like R-squared (R2), Mean Squared Error (MSE), and Mean Absolute Percentage Error (MAPE).

 ## Results
-- The model achieved high accuracy, with R2 scores above 0.97 and MAPE less than 10% for cooling capacity predictions.
+- The model achieved high accuracy, with R2 scores above 0.98 and MAPE less than 10% for cooling capacity predictions, where as for heating loads 0.97 for R2 score and less then 15% for MAPE value.
 - Demonstrated efficiency in predicting heating and cooling loads for different seasonal variations.
 - The project showed promise in scaling for different climates and building types.